Connor Tracey: 2021

 In round 4 of the 2021 NRL season, he scored two tries for Cronulla in a 48-10 victory over North Queensland at Kogarah Oval.
 Following a number of injuries to Cronulla’s usual lineup, Tracey was utilised at both the centre and wing positions, equaling his four-try total from the previous season in his first eight appearances of 2021.

-In round 16 of the 2021 NRL season, Tracey scored two tries in a shock 26-18 defeat against Brisbane.

 Tracey played 24 games for Cronulla and scored 14 tries in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 In the 2022 NRL season, Cronulla finished second on the table.
-In the first week of the finals, Cronulla lead North Queensland 30-22 with eight minutes to go until Tracey was sin binned for a professional foul on Valentine Holmes.
+In the first week of the finals, Cronulla led North Queensland 30-22 with eight minutes to go until Tracey was sin binned for a professional foul on Valentine Holmes.
 North Queensland would go on to win the match 32-30 in extra-time.

 Tracey was retained in the Cronulla squad for the following weeks match against South Sydney.
 Tracey played at centre in Cronulla's 38-12 loss which ended their season.

+2023

+Tracey played a total of ten games for Cronulla in the 2023 NRL season as they finished sixth on the table.
+Tracey played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+In November, Tracey signed a contract to join Canterbury starting in the 2024 NRL season.
+The move was part of a swap deal with Canterbury releasing Michael Gabrael to head over to the Cronulla club.
+The following day, it was revealed that Tracey had suffered an injury at training with Cronulla and would be unavailable at his new club for two months.

+2024

+In round 2 of the 2024 NRL season, Tracey made his club debut for Canterbury against his former club Cronulla.
+Canterbury would lose the game 25-6.
+The following week, Tracey scored his first try for the club in a 32-0 victory over the Gold Coast.

+In round 21, Tracey scored a hat-trick in Canterbury's 41-16 victory over Brisbane.

+Tracey played 22 games for Canterbury in the 2024 NRL season which saw the club finish 6th on the table and qualify for the finals.
+Tracey played in the clubs elimination final loss against Manly.

+2025

+In round 14 of the 2025 NRL season, Tracey played his 100th first-grade match, as Canterbury won 30-12 against arch-rivals the Parramatta Eels.

+On 29 July, Tracey was ruled out for three weeks with a inferior epigastric artery problem.

+Tracey played 24 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Canterbury would be eliminated from the finals in straight sets.